Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Application to superconducting phase transitions

 where the critical exponent $\beta$ depends on the conformable deformation parameter $\alpha$.
-This reduces to the standard mean-field behavior $\beta=\tfrac{1}{2}.$ When $\alpha=1$, recovering the classical Ginzburg-Landau result~\citet{tinkham1996}.
-By this way, near the critical temperature $T_{c}$, the superconducting order parameter vanishes as: where $\beta$ is the critical exponent for the order parameter in the Landau-Ginzburg theory or more general scaling theory.
+This reduces to the standard mean-field behavior with $\beta=\tfrac{1}{2}$ when $\alpha=1$, recovering the classical GL-result \cite{tinkham1996}.
+Thus, near the critical temperature $T_{c}$, the superconducting order parameter vanishes in power-law form.
+Moreover, the London penetration length according to relation (\ref{eq:lambda_vs_psi}) scales as

-Substituting Eq.~(\ref{eq:psi_scaling}) into Eq.~(\ref{eq:lambda_vs_psi}) gives: In Ginzburg--Landau theory, the London penetration depth $\lambda_{L}(T)$ is directly related to the density of superconducting carriers.
-Specifically, it satisfies the relation: